AlibabaCloudDocs/ess/intl.en-US/User Guide/Realize Auto Scaling/Create a lifecycle hook.md

 -   The scaling group does not perform other scaling activities.
 -   You can perform custom actions during the lifecycle hook timeout period.
 For example, you can initialize the configuration of the ECS instance or obtain the ECS instance data.
 -   You can delete the corresponding lifecycle hook to resume the scaling activity.
--   You can also call the [CompleteLifecycleAction](../../../../../reseller.en-US/API-Reference/Lifecycle Hook/CompleteLifecycleAction.md#) or [DeleteLifecycleHook](../../../../../reseller.en-US/API-Reference/Lifecycle Hook/DeleteLifecycleHook.md#) interface.
+-   You can also call the [CompleteLifecycleAction](../../../../../reseller.en-US/API-Reference/Lifecycle Hook/CompleteLifecycleAction.md#) or [DeleteLifecycleHook](../../../../../reseller.en-US/API-Reference/Lifecycle Hook/DeleteLifecycleHook.md#) interface to resume the scaling activity.

 ## Procedure {#section_lw3_d2x_rfb .section}